namastexlabs/vibe-kanban/.genie/spells/install-genie.md

 - **All levels:** `What should I call you? (git says "{{GIT_USER}}")`

+**Forge Core-specific interview topics**
+- **Release coupling:** "How do backend changes roll into Automagik Forge releases? (e.g., bump `package.json` version, rebuild `npx-cli`, copy binaries into Automagik Forge?)"
+- **Schema discipline:** "Do we allow breaking SQL migrations or should we gate them behind feature flags / compatibility shims?
+Any pending migrations Automagik Forge hasn't adopted yet?"
+- **API stability:** "Which routes or MCP capabilities are considered stable for Automagik Forge clients right now?
+Are there experimental endpoints we can hide behind toggles?"
+- **Shared types + CLI packaging:** "Who regenerates `shared/types.ts` and pushes new CLI bundles?
+Document the command chain so downstream engineers can repeat it."
+- **Local dev expectations:** "What is the canonical dev command? (e.g., `pnpm run dev` with auto ports).
+Any custom `.env` or GitHub OAuth config we should capture?"

+Record answers inside the Phase 4 context object so specialized agents know which responsibilities are sacred.

 **8. Role**

 - **Expert:** `Your role? (founder, staff eng, architect, indie hacker, etc.)`